-that it would be beneficial for the FHA to be transparent in this effort and to report not only its definition and metrics but also on its progress on an annual basis.
-Improved tracking of the long-term outcomes of FHA borrowers will better help inform the FHA on program design.
-This effort should lead to improved outcomes over time and enhanced public support.
+Program evaluation is an integral part of any effective program-government or private.
+We illustrate in this paper that advances in data availability offer the opportunity for the FHA to both define what it means by sustainable homeownership and to measure its progress against this definition.
+We believe that it would be beneficial for the FHA to be transparent in this effort and to report on not only its definition and metrics, but also on its progress on an annual basis.
+Improved tracking of long-term outcomes of FHA borrowers will better help inform the FHA on program design.
+This should lead to improved outcomes over time and enhanced public support.

-We focus our analysis on first-time homebuyers, who are an important market segment for the FHA.
-The goal of sustainable homeownership is particularly relevant for these new homeowners.
+We focus our analysis on first-time homebuyers who are an important market segment for the FHA.
+The mission of sustainable homeownership is particularly relevant for these new homeowners.
 The benefits of a government mortgage insurance program that helps to facilitate the transition from renting to owning rests importantly on the success of these new borrowers in remaining homeowners in the future.
-However, to date, the FHA has not systematically tracked the progress of its first-time homebuyers after they pay off their FHA mortgages.
-To carry out this analysis, we use the New York Fed's Consumer Credit Panel (CCP) data, starting with the 2001 cohort of FHA first-time homebuyers.
+However, to date, the FHA has not systematically tracked the progress of its first-time homebuyers after they pay off their credit risk to the FHA.
+We use the New York Fed's Consumer Credit Panel (CCP) data to do this analysis starting with the 2002 cohort of FHA first-time homebuyers.